ericmalen/graphql-poc/README.md

    This command will:

-   - Build the Docker images for all services.
+   - Build the Docker images for all services
-   - Run all containers.
+   - Run all containers

 3. **Access the GraphQL Playground**:
    After the services have been deployed, you can access the GraphQL API at the following URL: